-To learn more about how to create Sync Rules, please refer to configuring a Connection in Script Mode.
+To learn more about how to create Sync Rules, please refer to the Sync Rules guide.

 Incoming Sync Event

 The Incoming Sync Event is a record of the changes in the remote entity.
 Every Outgoing Sync event on the sending side results in an Incoming sync event on the Destination side.

 Outgoing Sync Event

 The outgoing sync event is a record of the changes in the local entity.
 When the outgoing sync processor sends out information, it gets recorded as an Outgoing sync event.

 A replica is a copy of the information that is getting transferred to the destination side.
 Exalate uses replicas to extract specific data and then send it over.
 You can use the replica in the Outgoing rules to specify which data should be sent.
 On the destination side, the replica object is used to represent the remote issue.
 It contains only the fields provided through the data filter on the source side.